How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Training Hyperparameters and Finetuning Results

 \section{Training Hyperparameters and Finetuning Results}

 Hyperparameters for the pretraining and fine-tuning of monolingual models are in Table \ref{tab:tinybert-hypers}.
 We use the SentencePiece package \cite{kudo-richardson-2018-sentencepiece} to train monolingual unigram tokenisers for each language.
-We train two tokenisers per language: one on the \expRaw with no filtering, which is used to train the \expRaw models; the second one on the data remaining after script filtering and deduplication, which we use to train all other models.
+We train two tokenisers per language: one on the \expRaw with no filtering, which is used to train the \expRaw and \expRandom models; the second one on the data remaining after script filtering and deduplication, which we use to train the \expPrimary models.
 We use an approximation with Zipf's law \cite{zipf_human_1949} on each Wikipedia to estimate the vocabulary size for each model, mentioned in Table \ref{tab:vocab}.
 Hyperparameters for XLM-R language adaptation are in Table \ref{tab:xlmr-hypers}.
-For both cases, we checkpoint and use the best model on a left-out validation set to fine-tune after pretraining.
-For multilingual pretraining, we train 2 WordPiece tokenizers on \expRaw and \expPrimary (used to train both \expPrimary and \expHeuristic models) with a vocabulary size of 110k.
+For both cases, we checkpoint and use the best model on a held-out validation set to fine-tune after pretraining.
+For multilingual pretraining, we train 2 WordPiece tokenizers on \expRaw and \expPrimary with a vocabulary size of 110k.
 Languages are listed in Table \ref{tab:top100} and hyperparameters in Table \ref{tab:mbert-hypers}.